 The house is fully furnished, with everything from a dining room table, couches, coffee tables, a TV, and even a VCR/DVD player and stereo.

-The kitchen is upstairs and fully equipped with utensils, plates, cups, pans, and anything you could need, except a dishwasher!
+The kitchen is fully equipped with utensils, plates, cups, pans, and anything you could need, except a dishwasher!

 Each bedroom has a dresser, twin sized bed, ceiling fan, closet, and a cable outlet.